 - Clinical Lead, Private Acute Services at The Priory Hospital Roehampton from 2015-2017

-- Medical Scrutiny of Mental Health Act forms for all inpatients admitted to The Hospital Roehampton from 2017 onwards
+- Medical Scrutiny of Mental Health Act forms for all inpatients admitted to The Hospital Roehampton from 2017 to July 2020

 - M. White, N. Bijlani, R. Bale and T. Burns, (2000) Impact of Counsellors in primary care on referrals to secondary mental health services, Psychiatric Bulletin, 24, 418-420.